Dozodouzo/supybot-git/README.md

 * A timeout is used to complete otherwise hanging fetch operations.
 The thread design has been revised removing busy-wait and improving scheduling
-* The enableSnarf configuration value is now defined per repo, not as an overall value.
+* In unittests mock is not used anymore, using a test repo with live data instead.
-* This README has been uodated, notably with a "Getting Started" section.
+* This README has been updated, notably with a "Getting Started" section.

-There's a pull request at Mike's repo pending.
+There's a pull request pending at Mike's repo.
 Depending on the outcome of that this will be long-time separate fork or not.

 --- end of Alec's addendum